Yarpopcat08/neurobalbes-discord/README.md

 Why... okay.

 For this you need termux with proot-distro installed and configured.
 No tutorial or explanation on how to use it will be provided here as there is enough information about it on the Internet.
 After installing the OS you need to enter these commands in the terminal (using **Ubuntu** as an example):
 `apt intsall nodejs` and `apt install npm` Then go to Nodejs website to install the required version `20.16.0` then copy the command and paste it into the terminal.
-If everything works, then typing the command `node` in the terminal you will get this:
+If everything works, then typing the command `node` in the terminal you will get this output:

 > root@localhost:~# node
  Welcome to Node.js v20.16.0.